 The Becoming of Shaolin Meditation Philosophy

-Shaolin is a type of martial arts which combines Taoism and Buddhism.
 In the heart of China, at the foot of the holy mountains, lies the Shaolin Monastery.
-This is where the Indian monk Bodhidharma (Tamo in Chinese) is said to have reformed Buddhism more than 1500 years ago–calling this new form of practice ‘Zen’.
+This is where the Indian monk Bodhidharma (also referred to as Tamo in Chinese) is said to have reformed Buddhism more than 1500 years ago.
+This dynamic new discipline was called ‘Zen’.

-When Tamo first arrived at the Shaolin Temple, he found the monks translating Buddhist scripture from Sanskrit to Chinese with the intention of gaining access to the precious teachings and spreading the wisdom among the people.
+When Tamo first arrived at the Shaolin Temple, he found the monks translating Buddhist scripture from Sanskrit to Chinese with the intention of gaining access to the precious teachings so they could spread the wisdom among their people.

-In order to counter this weakness and help the monks build strength, Tamo introduced them to moving exercises designed to enhance energy flow and build strength.
-These movements originated from Indian yoga techniques–this marked the beginnings of Shaolin Kung Fu.
+In order to counter this weakness and help the monks build strength, Tamo introduced them to moving exercises designed to enhance energy flow and toughen them up physically and mentally.
+These movements originated from Indian yoga techniques — marking the early evolution of Shaolin Kung Fu.